 I managed to stay up and go eat dinner at a place called Restaurante Ginger.
 Crazy bang for buck here.
 I had an incredible salad with apricots, tomatoes, and pomegranate seeds.
 I also ordered seared tuna in vanilla sauce and some bread with olive oil and some red wine.
 Dinner time is the equivalent of lunch time at home so my body should have taken to the meal normally.
 I really didn’t think it was that much food… but I couldn’t finish the tuna.
 I ate until I was excruciatingly full.
 Madre de Dios!
 This was the definition of “hurt so good.”
 I know I didn’t have to eat it all but I get weird about finishing something that was once living.
 I somehow need to honor the animal by leaving nothing of it to waste.
 Sorry, sweet tuna, I just couldn’t do it, but know that I truly suffered for you and I didn’t want to ruin myself on tuna by tasting you again later.
 The mercifully short walk of shame home included waddling, heavy breathing, and vocalizations to the tune of, “Ohhhhhh.
 Ughhhh.
 Eeeeesh.
 Ooooo.”
 I was given wide berth and sideways glances.
 I look forward to doing it again.

-Wednesday’s weather beautiful, and with the rest of my time in Madrid overcast and rainy, I decided I should go to Retiro Park.
+Wednesday’s weather was forecast to be beautiful, and with the rest of my time in Madrid overcast and rainy, I decided I should go to Retiro Park.
 I slept heavily from 11PM to 9:30AM and only had one nightmare that my Dad and I were going on a bike ride for fun.
 After a coffee and pastry I took care of a pressing errand to get some perfume from Aqua Flor Firenze’s new store here in Madrid.
 To keep this post short so that I can move on to more important stories, let me just say that getting this perfume was priority one.
 Mission accomplished and I am a very happy girl.

 On my walk to the park I came across a delightfully angry protest.
 It was a parade with drums and whistles and crowds of people with green hats.
 It had something to do with water and agriculture.